Levrden/BLESync/README.md

-# BLESync: a BT-LE tap tempo controller.
+# BLESync: a BT-LE controller for tap-tempo guitar pedals
 <img src="https://github.com/jpcarrascal/BLESync/blob/master/hero.png?raw=true" />

 BLESync receives BPM values (encoded as MIDI CCs) from a computer via Bluetooth LE.
 This allows to sync delays and other pedals with a tap tempo input.